maram-daas/CurveCraft/README.md

 ### 🖌 Interactive Drawing
 - Click and drag to draw curves directly on a Cartesian grid
-- Double-click or release to finish drawing
+- Release to finish drawing
 - Automatic smoothing and arc-length parameterization

 ### 📐 Parametric Curve Extraction